ken-okabe/vanfs/README.md

 The powerful F# compiler  **automatically generates type annotations**  in VSCode editor, eliminating the need for manual typing that TypeScript demands.

-While programmers may want to define fundamental object types that form the backbone of their code, in other places, if the F# compiler warns for a demand of manual type annotations, usually, something is wrong.
+While programmers may want to define fundamental object types that form the backbone of their code, in other places, if the F# compiler warns for a demand of manual type annotations, usually,  **something is wrong** .

 As a result, F# programmers are naturally led to write mathematically consistent and rigorous code; unfortunately, this benefit **rarely** happens in TypeScript.